emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

    * **Username**: Input **emqx**.
    * **Password**: Input **public**

-7. **Batch Separator** (optional): for separate multiple items, default:  `,`  .
-You can customize the separate based on the data input/out format you defined in ClickHouse, for example, if [JSONCompactEachRow` format](https://clickhouse.com/docs/en/interfaces/formats#jsoncompacteachrow)  is used, should leave it blank.
+7. **Batch Separator** (optional): In this example, you can keep the default value ",".
+This setting only needs to be changed if you enable [batching](./data-bridges.md) for the bridge and if you specify an alternative format with [ClickHouse's FORMAT syntax](https://clickhouse.com/docs/en/sql-reference/statements/insert-into).

-7. Insert the following text in the **SQL Template** text area (You can use [Rule Engine](./rules.md)  to ensure that the specified SQL statements are escaped and not vulnerable to SQL injection attacks.):
+7. Insert the following text in the **SQL Template** text area (You can use [Rule Engine](./rules.md) to ensure that strings in the specified SQL statement are escaped so the SQL statement is not vulnerable to SQL injection attacks.):

    ```sql
    INSERT INTO messages(data, arrived) VALUES ('${data}', ${timestamp})